EgilZebra/MeetUp-fullstack/README.md

 # MeetUp-fullstack

-Fullstack application for creating and signing up for meetups
+-- School-project -- Fullstack application for creating and signing up for meetups

 ## Fantastic Sheriffs